supremeking23/pokemon-lite-js/README.md

 ## Tech

-Solar System View uses a number of technology to work properly:
+Pokemon Lite View uses a number of technology to work properly:

 * HTML5
 * CSS3